How Do You Register a Boat?

 - Sailboats with auxiliary motors

-- Non-motorized canoes, kayaks, and paddleboards (in most states)
+- Non-motorized canoes, kayaks, and paddleboards may be exempt in many states, but not everywhere

 Required Documents